 Nevin of Shetland, while on a mission for the Scottish crown, fell ill of plague and was cared for by a friendly farmer and her family.
 He finds out that while delirious from the plague, he spoke secrets that the family overheard, and subsequently had to kill them all.
 Naturally, he is deeply wracked by guilt as a result of this.

 There's also Aodh forging the documents necessary to start a war with Denmark, just because he felt Domnall was losing respect.
 Thousands of innocent soldiers die, and their King commits suicide as a last-ditch effort to end the war, which doesn't work.

-Impeded Messenger: Several messengers get delayed over the course of the series, including a few who "lose" their messages.
+Impeded Messenger: Several messengers get delayed over the course of the series, including a few who "lose" their messages in a campfire.
 This becomes a plot point later on when Aodh reveals to Domnall that Denmark had delayed a number of Papal messengers, which delayed a warning of impending excommunication, triggering a Roaring Rampage of Revenge by Domnall against Denmark.

 Impossible Thief: The Scottish spies in general, but Eoin Makartane takes the cake, managing to escape from a sealed, windowless room after the guards watched him walk in there and locked it behind him, and then managed to snatch Aodh Canmore's personal orders to him from his locked office without the guards ever seeing him or even unlocking the door.
 Of course, given that the whole thing may have been a setup...

 Kissing Cousins: Aed Canmore marries his cousin Muriel.
 It causes a bit of a stir, but in fact, they're only related due to the vast family that the Canmore Clan has become through political marriages and adoptions, so not even by blood.
 And they end up Happily Married.